5 Days in Sydney Itinerary (Free PDF Download)

 Surf, snorkelling, craft beer and fish and chips make for a top day out.
 After your 30-minute ferry ride, wander down the Corso to Manly Beach and on to Shelly Beach.

-You can get picnic supplies at the Aldi supermarket on the wharf when you arrive and enjoy a beach picnic or dine at one of the waterfront restaurants at either the waterfront or the beach.
+You can get picnic supplies at the Coles supermarket a short walk from the wharf when you arrive and enjoy a beach picnic or dine at one of the waterfront restaurants at either the waterfront or the beach.
 There are plenty of options to choose from.

 Check out our full list of things to do in Manly for more ideas.